Shepshub/Sun-Country-Gate-Sheet-Automation/README.md

 This project aims to automate the management of gate assignments and related tasks for an airline's operational workflow.
 Previously, managing gate assignments, prioritizing flights, and handling swaps was a time-consuming and manual process that often led to errors and inefficiencies.
 This automation streamlines these processes by utilizing VBA macros in Excel to handle repetitive tasks efficiently, allowing for better time management and operational accuracy.

 The main goals of this project include:
-- Reducing the time spent on gate management tasks.
+- Reducing the time spent on gate sheet building and management tasks.
 - Minimizing errors associated with manual data entry and updates.
 - Enhancing the overall workflow of the operational staff by providing a user-friendly interface for data manipulation.